kevin-in-code/graph-lib/Readme.txt

 This repository provides code that may be run to verify published experimental results.

-Currenlt only one executable program is included: Main_TCS_2015.
+Currently only one executable program is included: Main_TCS_2015.

 How to build with Visual Studio 2015